Tidwell/faeriacardrender/readme.md

 queue
 -----
-(OBJ { card: OBJ, callback: func})
+(OBJ { card: OBJ, callback: func, container: string})

-Queues a render to occur with a callback being called after render is done with the base64 encoded image
+Queues a render to occur with a callback being called after render is done with the base64 encoded image.
+Can accept a container selector to append the canvas to.

 	FAERIACARDS.queue({
 		card: {